Hem (band): Band history

 Rabbit Songs was widely acclaimed in the U.S. music press.
-The album received glowing praise in a feature story on NPR's "All Things Considered" and garnered an enthusiastic review from Entertainment Weekly.
+The album received glowing praise in a feature story on NPR's All Things Considered and garnered an enthusiastic review from Entertainment Weekly.
 Allmusic described the album as having an "effortlessly timeless appeal".
 Including overseas releases, the album has been issued and reissued a total of eight times as of 2006.
+One of the songs, "Leave Me Here", was recorded by one of Messé's previous bands, Big Iron Skillet.

 Problems at Hem's new label, DreamWorks Records, delayed the release of the band's second album.
 Finally, in late 2004, Eveningland was released on Rounder Records.
 Eveningland capitalized on the success of Rabbit Songs, enjoying positive reviews in the U.S. from the likes of Pitchfork Media as well as from international media outlets, such as the BBC.

 In early 2006, Hem's third album, No Word From Tom, was released by Nettwerk.
 In much the same vein as the band's EP I'm Talking With My Mouth, No Word From Tom showcased a collection of cover songs, live versions of original songs from prior albums, and some new material.
+It features new bass player George Rush, though original bassist Katherine Popper plays on two tracks.